The moduli space of stable supercurves and its canonical line bundle: Stable supercurves

 \subsection{Supercurves over even bases and spin curves}

-If we only consider even bases, the functor of (stable) supercurves with punctures coincides with the functor of stable curves with punctures equipped with generalized spin structures i.e., torsion free sheaves $L$ of rank $1$ equipped with an isomorphism \eqref{gen-spin-str-eq} (see Remark \ref{even-case-rem}).
+If we only consider even bases, the functor of (stable) supercurves with punctures coincides with the functor of stable curves with punctures equipped with generalized spin structures i.e., coherent sheaves $L$ as in Lemma \ref{even-case-rem}.
+Note that in the setting of Lemma \ref{even-case-rem} we still refer to the two kinds of marked points $p_\bullet$ and $r_\bullet$ and NS and Ramond punctures.

-The moduli stack $\ov{\SS}_{g,n_{NS},n_R}$ of stable spin curves of genus $g$ with $n_{NS}$ NS-punctures and $n_R$ Ramond punctures was studied in \cite{Jarvis}, \cite{AJ}, \cite{JKV}, as a particular case of the stack of stable $r$-spin curves.
+The moduli stack $\ov{\SS}_{g,n_{NS},n_R}$ of stable spin curves of genus $g$ with $n_{NS}$ NS-punctures and $n_R$ Ramond punctures (where $n_R$ is necessarily even) was studied in \cite{Jarvis}, \cite{JKV}, as a particular case of the stack of stable $r$-spin curves.
 In particular, it shown to be a smooth proper Deligne-Mumford stack.
 Note that although for $r>2$ there are different versions of the functor of stable $r$-spin curves, however, in the case $r=2$, they all coincide (see \cite{Jarvis-95}).

 Let us recall how the generalized spin structures over stable curves look like.
 A generalized spin structure $L$ over a smooth curve $C$ with punctures is a line bundle $L$ equipped with an isomorphism